twilight-goose/Mapping-Stations/README.md

 Functions in "src/load_data.py" were designed to accommodate specific versions of the Hydat and PWQMN datasets.
 Specifically, HYDAT dataset tables are expected to have a field exactly named "STATION_NUMBER".
-The HYDAT dataset is also expected to contain the following table names:
+The HYDAT dataset is also expected to contain the following tables:

 - STATIONS
 - DLY_FLOWS